Japanese star Hana Kimura likely took her own life after relentless trolling. One man who targeted her was just fined $81.

 The unidentified male implicated in the suit failed to appear in court this week.
 Kimura’s mother continues to seek legal action against him for emotional distress.

-The high pressure world of reality television is not unique to Japan, and there have been high-profile incidents around the world, especially in the frenetic television market of Britain.
+The high-pressure world of reality television is not unique to Japan, and there have been high-profile incidents around the world, especially in the frenetic television market of Britain.

 There is now a campaign there to cancel the popular reality show “Love Island,” which is linked to at least four suicides.
 The plot involves young people looking for romance while living inside a luxury villa in Mallorca.